 Add timeMatty W

-Other mistake: Episode - The Five Doctors.
-The Cyber Leader is supposed to follow The Master's footsteps exactly in order to get across the chessboard.
+Other mistake: The Cyber Leader is supposed to follow the Master's footsteps exactly in order to get across the chessboard.
 He doesn't.
 This cannot be classed as a character mistake because the Cyber Leader knew what was involved.
 I believe this mistake was caused by the actor not being able to see the chessboard through his helmet.

 Other mistake: In episode 4, as the Doctor, Tegan and Nyssa are being led away from the bridge, the Cyberleader loses his footing when he gets to the bottom step, and stumbles/trips up (He recovers himself very quickly; so quickly in fact, that this mistake was left in the finished episode).

 Other mistake: In episode 3, watch the scene where the co-pilot is shooting; you can see his pants rip straight down the seam at the back - which unfortunately happens to be the part of him facing the camera at the time.
 He then wanders around for most of the rest of the episode with the tear in his pants plainly visible.

 Other mistake: Near the end of episode 5, Stevens is reading out previous numbers of slave units and B.O.S.S is telling him the new ones.
 For New York, the previous figure was 7203 and the new figure 7580.
 However, for Moscow the previous figure was 10003 (ten thousand and three), and the new figure is 110098 (one hundred and ten thousand and ninety-eight), which is a big difference.